zinic/crawl/core_module.md

 Fire damage types come with the opportunity to set their targets on fire.
 To determine whether or not a target catches fire the target must roll a mobility check against a failure chance of 11.
 Upon failure the target takes additional burning damage equal to the lowest fire damage die rolled by the attacker on the attacker's next turn.
+This damage applies only to the lowest DR value provided by their armor.

 This status lasts 1d4 rounds.
 Additional burning damage may not stack.

 The target may make additional mobility checks against a failure chance of 8 to quell the fire on their turn.